DreamTimeZ/naming-conventions/README.md

 | `[Confidentiality]`, `[confidentiality]` | ⬜    | `internal`, `confidential`, `public`                                                                          | Indicates visibility or access level.
 Required for sensitive documents.
 Use **lowercase**.                                                                                                   |
 | `env`                                    | ⬜    | `dev`, `test`, `prod`, `local`, `stage`, `qa`, `mock`, `training`, `inference`, `demo`, `ci`                  | Environment the data relates to.
 Use **lowercase**.                                                                                                                                          |

 > ✅ `Element` = required  ⬜ `[Element]` = optional
-> Only these dates, versions, statuses, confidentialities and envs are allowed.
+> Only these dates, versions, statuses, confidentiality levels and environments are allowed.
-> All languages on [ISO 639-1 language code](https://de.wikipedia.org/wiki/Liste_der_ISO-639-Sprachcodes) Set 1 are allowed.
+> All languages in [ISO 639-1 language code](https://de.wikipedia.org/wiki/Liste_der_ISO-639-Sprachcodes) Set 1 are allowed.
-> Element can be lowercase or capitalized for consistency and to avoid confusion.
+> Elements can be lowercase or capitalized for consistency and to avoid confusion.
-> Delimiter only need to between elements.
-If there is no other element the delimiter must not be used.
+> Delimiters are only needed between elements.
+If there is no other element, the delimiter must not be used.
-> **The elements must not contains fixed words from other elements.**
+> **The elements must not contain fixed words from other elements.**

 ### Additional Document Elements